Poverty: Economic freedoms

 Corruption often leads to many civil services being treated by governments as employment agencies to loyal supporters and so it could mean going through 20 procedures, paying $2,696 in fees, and waiting 82 business days to start a business in Bolivia, while in Canada it takes two days, two registration procedures, and $280 to do the same.
 Such costly barriers favor big firms at the expense of small enterprises, where most jobs are created.
 Often, businesses have to bribe government officials even for routine activities, which is, in effect, a tax on business.
 Noted reductions in poverty in recent decades has occurred in China and India mostly as a result of the abandonment of collective farming in China and the ending of the central planning model known as the License Raj in India.

 The World Bank concludes that governments and feudal elites extending to the poor the right to the land that they live and use are 'the key to reducing poverty' citing that land rights greatly increase poor people's wealth, in some cases doubling it.
-Although approaches varied, the World Bank said the key issues were security of tenure and ensuring land transactions costs were low.
+Providing secure tenure to land ownership creates incentives to improve the land and thus improves the welfare of the poor.
+It is argued that those in power have an incentive to not secure property rights as they are able to then more easily take land or any small business that does well to their supporters.

 Greater access to markets brings more income to the poor.
 Road infrastructure has a direct impact on poverty.
 Additionally, migration from poorer countries resulted in $328 billion sent from richer to poorer countries in 2010, more than double the $120 billion in official aid flows from OECD members.
 In 2011, India got $52 billion from its diaspora, more than it took in foreign direct investment.